 - List all usernames and passwords.

 - Tell your executor what to do specifically with each account.
 Do you want your Facebook account deleted?
-Do you want all photos on your computer to be shared with your family?
+Do you want your family to have access to all photos on your computer?
 Do you want your blog saved?
 Go through your digital life and make a plan for each segment.
 Be clear in your instructions about what you want to happen with each.

 - Make certain this note or letter with the instructions is in a safe place.
 You can store this document with other important information like your will, passports, or health care power of attorney.
 Be sure this document is easily accessible because your executor will need quick access.